aai-institute/pyDVL/docs/value/applications.md

 ## Data markets

-Data valuation techniques have potential applications in emerging data markets connecting data providers and consumers:

-- Market pricing depends on the value addition for buyers (e.g. improved model performance) and costs/privacy concerns for sellers.
+Additionally, one of the motivating applications for the whole field is that of data markets: a marketplace where data owners can sell their data to interested parties.
+In this setting, data valuation can be key component to determine the price of data.
+Market pricing depends on the value addition for buyers (e.g. improved model performance) and costs/privacy concerns for sellers.

-- Game-theoretic valuation methods like Shapley values can help assign fair prices, but have limitations around handling duplicates or adversarial data.
+Game-theoretic valuation methods like Shapley values can help assign fair prices, but have limitations around handling duplicates or adversarial data.
-- Approaches like LAVA[@just_lava_2023] and CRAIG are suited for markets where the buyer's model is unknown, a common real-world constraint.
+Model-free methods like LAVA [@just_lava_2023] and CRAIG are particularly well suited for this, as they use the Wasserstein distance between a vendor's data and the buyer's to determine the value of the former.

-Overall, valuation methods show promise for equitable pricing and curbing adversarial behavior in data markets.
-But more research is still needed on robust techniques suited for diverse real-world scenarios.
+However, this is a complex problem which can face practical banal problems like the fact that data owners may not wish to disclose their data for valuation.